-If you are working in a building built before 2000, then you need to be wary of asbestos.
-There are certain places within a building where you are most likely to find it such as floor tiles, ceiling tiles, roof shingles, insulation (around boilers or pipes) and pipe cement.
+Generally, there are certain places in buildings (constructed pre-1999) where you will likely find asbestos, such as in floor tiles, ceiling tiles, roof shingles, insulation (around boilers or pipes) and pipe cement.

 There are six types of asbestos: chrysotile, crocidolite, amosite, tremolite, anthophyllite and actinolite.